-Place the net bag in a well-ventalated corner of the garage.
-This keeps the paracitic wasps, carpet beetles, and other insects from entering the nests.
+Place the net bag in a well-ventilated corner of the garage.
+This keeps the parasitic wasps, carpet beetles, and other insects from entering the nests.

-Do not havest the bees too early or they will be underdeveloped and die.
+Do not harvest the bees too early or they will be underdeveloped and die.
 November is a prime month for harvesting mason bee cocoons.

 Method One - Washing the Cocoons